 Danske Bank Group's Board of Directors wishes to distribute up to one third of the net profit for the year in dividends.
 But dividend payments must be made with due consideration for the Group’s capital, and they should not be allowed to cause an increase in the interest payments on the hybrid capital that the Group raised from the Danish state.
 Because of the uncertainty about macroeconomic developments and future regulation, no dividends was paid to shareholders in 2011 and 2012.
-In 2013, Danske Bank is planning on paying a dividend of DKK 2,- a share, accounting for 28% of the net profit of DKK 7.1 billion.
+In 2013, Danske Bank is planning on paying a dividend of DKK 2,00 a share, accounting for 28% of the net profit of DKK 7.1 billion.
 In 2014 the dividend is DKK 5,50 a share, accounting for 43% of the net profit for the year before goodwill impartment charge of DKK 13 billion.

 Financial services are vital to our customers’ ability to add value to their businesses and plan their private lives.
 By developing new products and services, the Group provides customers with financial possibilities and advice to enhance their way of living and gives them the opportunity to pursue their goals.
-In 2013, Danske Bank Group had 3.8 million customers and generated DKK 40 billion in income.
+In 2014, Danske Bank Group had around 3.7 million customers and generated around DKK 44 billion in income.

 Danske Bank Group has close, long-term partnerships with its main suppliers.
 Supplier engagement includes a focus on environmental and social standards.
 The Group's payments to suppliers in 2014 amounted to DKK 4.7 billion.